 In 2020 it is expected that 5G mobile technology will be fully operational in a connected society.
-Different research groups like Mobile and Wireless Communications Enablers for the Twenty–twenty Information Society (METIS), 5th Generation Non-Orthogonal Waveforms for Asynchronous Signaling (5GNOW), 5G Infrastructure Public Private Partnership (5GPPP) and many others organizations from America, China, Japan, Korea, Russia and others around the world are actively working on different aspects and areas of 5G.
+Different research groups like Mobile and Wireless Communications Enablers for the Twenty–twenty Information Society (METIS), 5th Generation Non-Orthogonal Waveforms for Asynchronous Signaling (5GNOW), 5G Public-Private Partnership (5GPPP) and many others organizations from America, China, Japan, Korea, Russia and others around the world are actively working on different aspects and areas of 5G.
 Appendix A has a more detailed view of those projects and activities that are being developed all over the world.

 For socio-technical requirements 5G has limits on energy dissipation, more context-related information (e.g. augmented reality), broadband Internet connectivity widely available, increased amount of remote virtual collaboration, more efficient, safer transportation means, personal data stored in the cloud and improvements on IoT (e.g. smart homes and cities) with projects to society, as shown in figure 2.7.